 Teaching English as a second language to a preschool child need not be as challenging as you might imagine it to be.
 In fact, research has shown that young children pick up new languages faster than adults.
 This could possibly be because adults tend to try and force any new language they are trying to learn to follow the grammatical rules of any language they already happen to know.
-Young children do not have this problem, simply because they are not yet familiar with all the grammar rules of their native language.
-Hence, parents and educators who are teaching English as a second language to kids should make full use of this knowledge and teach them as if they are learning another first language.
+Young children do not have this problem – simply because they are not yet familiar with all the grammar rules of their native language.
+Hence, parents and educators who are teaching English as a second language to kids should make full use of this opportunity and teach them English as if they are learning another first language.

 The most fundamental teaching tip we can give you is to never use another native language during English lessons.